MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-account-protection.md

 Before you begin the activities in this document, you must complete the following tasks:

--	Set up Fraud Protection in an Microsoft Entra tenant as described in [Set up a trial version of Fraud Protection](promocode-set-up-dfp-trial-version.md).
+-	Set up Fraud Protection in an Microsoft Entra tenant.
 -	[Set up device fingerprinting](device-fingerprinting.md).

 ## Step 1: Implement account protection APIs